Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Uniqueness of solutions to the martingale problem MP1

 Note that $\LIBEPP\subset\LIBE$ is dense.
-Hence \equ{Edual'} determines the distribution of $X_t$.
+Hence \equ{E4.14} determines the distribution of $X_t$.
 By \cite[Theorem 4.4.2(a)]{bib:kur86}, we infer uniqueness of the finite-dimensional distributions and hence of the solution to (MP$'$).
 Hence $P_\mu:=\int \mu(dx)\,P_x$ is the unique distribution of any solution to (MP$'$) with $X_0\sim\mu$.
 That is, the martingale (MP$'$) is well-posed and hence by \cite[Theorem~4.4.2]{bib:kur86}, $(P_x)_{x\in\LBE}$ possesses the strong Markov property.\gdm

-\section{Proof of Theorem~\ref{thr:4}}
+\section{Proof of Theorem~\ref{T1.3}}

-First we will show the weak uniqueness for~\equ{equt:47}.
-Let $X$ be any solution to~\equ{equt:47} with $X_0=x\in\LBE$.
-Then by Corollary~\ref{cor:5}, we get that $X$ is also a solution to the martingale problem \equ{MP1}.
-However, by Theorem~\ref{thr:2}, the solution to \equ{MP1} is unique in law.
-Hence also the solution to \equ{equt:47} is unique in law.
+First we will show weak uniqueness of the solutions of \equ{E1.26}.
+Let $X$ be any solution to~\equ{E1.26} with $X_0=x\in\LBE$.
+Then by Corollary~\ref{C4.5}, we get that $X$ is also a solution to the martingale problem \equ{MP1}.
+However, by Theorem~\ref{T1.1}, the solution to \equ{MP1} is unique in law.
+Hence also the solution to \equ{E1.26} is unique in law.

-Now we will show the existence of $(X,\cN_0)$ solving~\equ{equt:47}.
-Let $X$ be the unique in law solution to the martingale problem \equ{MP1}.
-By Lemma~\ref{L3.12} and Theorem~\ref{thr:3} we get that since $X$ is a unique solution to $(MP)_1$, then it can be constructed in a way that it also satisfies~(\ref{eq:dec26a}).
-Moreover if we define the point process $\cN$ by
+Now we will show the existence of $(X,\CN)$ solving~\equ{E1.26}.
+The procedure is pretty much standard and we only sketch the main arguments.

+Let $X$ be the unique (in law) solution to the martingale problem \equ{MP1}.
+By Lemma~\ref{L3.8} and Theorem~\ref{T3.1}, we get that $X$ can be constructed in a way that it also satisfies \equ{E3.4}.
+Moreover, we define the point process $\tilde\CN$ by